MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-key-phrase.md

 # Key phrase extraction model

 The key phrase extraction prebuilt model identifies the main points in a text document.
-For example, given input text "The food was delicious and there were wonderful staff",<!--Can this be rewritten as "the staff was wonderful", or if that would foil the model, "there were wonderful servers"?
-US English doesn't treat "staff" as plural.--> the model returns the main talking points: "food"<!--Not "delicious food," I see.--> and "wonderful staff".
+For example, given input text "The food was delicious and there was great service!", the model returns the main talking points: "food" and "great service".
 This model can extract a list of key phrases from unstructured text documents.

 ## Use in Power Apps